 Misuse of a pressure washer can result in damaged wood, gouges in concrete or stone, and more.
 That high-powered stream of water can be significantly misused, and should always be handled with care.
 Make sure you're following proper care and instructions - click here to learn about proper pressure washing technique, the difference between various types of pressure washers, which nozzle tip to use for which job (very important!), and more.

 Your choice of cleaning product is also important – and no, water doesn't work just as well as an actual cleaning agent.
-It's best to use a non-toxic cleaner that's safe for multiple surfaces without diminishing performance.
+It's best to use a cleaner that's safe for multiple surfaces without diminishing performance.

 Simple Green Oxy Solve Total Outdoor Cleaner lifts dirt and stains from mold, mildew, moss, and algae from outdoor surfaces such as wood, plastic, concrete, and more.
 The fast-acting cleaner uses peroxide to brighten and renew surfaces without bleach.

 Simple Green's Oxy Solve Total Outdoor pressure washer concentrate is ideal for cleaning wood, composite, vinyl, metal, fabric, plastic, concrete, stone, brick, asphalt, and other outdoor surfaces, with a fast-acting foam that cleans using the power of peroxide.
-The safer, non-toxic and biodegradable formula meets the rigorous criteria of the U.S. EPA's Safer Choice Program and will not harm surrounding plants, lawns, pets, or wildlife.
+The biodegradable* formula meets the rigorous criteria of the U.S. EPA's Safer Choice Program and will not harm surrounding plants, lawns, pets, or wildlife.